Cherupuzha, Kannur: Tourism

-Surrounded by green terrains and mesmerizing hills, Tejaswini River in Cherupuzha offers adventurous tourist activity like white water rafting in Western Ghats.
-Kollada near Cherupuzha is the starting point to kick off the rafting trip on the river.
-The rafting experience at Cherupuzha is an ideal stepping stone for those who aspires challenging high altitude rapids.
-Inflatable rafts are used here which is less expensive and easily maintained.
+Adventure tourism activities are conducted on the Kariangode River, also known as the Tejaswini River.
+White-water rafting is conducted on stretches of the Kariangode River, near Cherupuzha and surrounding areas.
+A 12.5 km section is used for rafting during the monsoon and post-monsoon periods.
+Rafts typically carry 6 to 7 participants and are operated by trained guides.
+The activity is managed by licensed operators under safety protocols set by local authorities.
 White Water Rafting at Tejaswini river is one of the 17 best places for rafting in India.

 Demographics

 As of 2011 Census, Cherupuzha Grama Panchayat had a population of 30,733 where 15,004 are males and 15,729 are females.
 There were 7,052 families residing in the panchayat limits.
 The sex ratio of Cherupuzha was 1,048 lower than state average of 1,084.
 In Cherupuzha, 9.7% of the population was under 6 years of age.

 Average literacy rate of Cherupuzha was 95% higher than state average of 94%.
 Male literacy stands at 96.3% and Female literacy at 93.7%.